Relatives of permanent residents can move to Switzerland, but rules apply. Find out more with our guide to family reunification visas in Switzerland.

-+41 58 465 11 11 | Monday to Friday: 9–11am and 2–4pm.
++41 58 465 11 11 | Monday to Friday: 9–11am and 2–4pm

-Cantonal authorities: Each canton has its own cantonal immigration and labour market authorities that issue permits and will be able to provide detailed information on the application procedures.
+Cantonal authorities: Each canton has its own cantonal immigration and labor market authorities that issue permits and will be able to provide detailed information on the application procedures.
 Find the contact details of your specific Swiss canton for information.
-Click here for the addresses of all the cantonal authorities, for online access via their websites and for the details of the communal authorities.
+Click here for the addresses of all the cantonal authorities, for online access via their websites as well as the details of the communal authorities.